 Common cannabis certifications and degrees you can obtain at university

 There are several cannabis certifications and degrees you can do at university, college, or dedicated cannabis training school.
-2-year and 4-year cannabis degrees—either as a Bachelor, Associate, or minor—are becoming way more commonplace in today’s American education system.
+Two-year and four-year cannabis degrees—either as a Bachelor, Associate, or minor—are becoming way more commonplace in today’s American education system.

-You can find cannabis 2-year or 4-year cannabis degrees on subjects such as:
+You can find 2-year or 4-year cannabis degrees in subjects such as: